Get more sales on Shopify with these 14 tips

 1. Research your audience

 Audience research is integral in every great sales strategy.
-Knowing who you’re talking to and what their needs are can make all the difference: it will help you make more informed decisions and convert more visitors into customers.
+Knowing who you’re talking to and their needs can make all the difference: it will help you make more informed decisions and convert more visitors into customers.
 So invest some time to find out the details — you won’t regret it!
 Check out this post for a practical guide to audience research.

 2. Use SEO and schema to boost your search visibility